AnonDetective/AnonDetective/README.md

-Hi I'm Anon Detective, learning LUA and Python programming languages,
+Hi I'm Anon Detective, learning LUA and Python programming languages, in the future, I want to download software and more